ArthurSpirling/stylest2/README.md

 # stylest2 version 0.1.0

 `stylest2` estimates speaker style distinctiveness.
+If you need a basic overview of how it works, see [this vignette](https://github.com/ArthurSpirling/stylest2/blob/main/general_usage.md).

 To see how performance of `stylest2` compares with its predecessor `stylest`, see the following package